Computer issues at SBA said to hold up small business loans

 Thousands of companies are at risk of failure without a cash infusion.
 Even those that have laid off their staffs face bills like rent, mortgage payments, insurance, utilities and taxes.
 Many companies that are still working have lost revenue as their customers turned cautious and canceled orders or projects.

-There have been more than 275,000 applications received for loans valued at $75 billion since the program launched, the SBA said Tuesday afternoon.
-Treasury Secretary Steven Mnuchin’s had predicted last week that loans could be turned around and money transferred to businesses’ bank accounts the same day as applications were received.
+SBA spokeswoman Carol Wilkerson said Tuesday afternoon that there have been more than 275,000 applications received for loans valued at $75 billion since the program launched.
+Treasury Secretary Steven Mnuchin had predicted last week that loans could be turned around and money transferred to businesses’ bank accounts the same day as applications were received.

+Wilkerson did not address a question about whether the agency’s computer system was functioning properly.

 A large percentage of community banks — small banks that serve rural areas and small towns — have been unable to get logged into the system as well.
 Two small bank CEOs pleaded with President Trump on Tuesday in a conference call to get the smaller banks approved.